truenas/documentation/content/SCALE/SCALEUIReference/Credentials/DirectoryServices/LDAP.md

 {{< /truetable >}}

 {{< hint type=important >}}
 **DEPRECATED:** Samba Schema support is deprecated in Samba 4.13.
-We will remove this feature after Samba 4.14.
+We are removing this feature after Samba 4.14.
 Users should begin upgrading legacy Samba domains to Samba AD domains.
 {{< /hint >}}
 {{< /expand >}}